Rush to list stocks stirs memories of tech bubble

 Investors have been dumping shares in recently-floated firms especially in the tech sector as concerns mount about valuations, reviving memories of the dotcom crash.

 These IPOs are also soaking up cash.
-Despite huge inflows into equities since the start of the year, the MSCI All-Country World index, which tracks shares in 45 countries, is trading only slightly higher over the period.
+Despite huge inflows into equities since the start of the year, the MSCI All-Country World index .MIWD00000PUS, which tracks shares in 45 countries, is trading only slightly higher over the period.

 “The new paper which is coming to market is diluting the technical support from fund flows...
 It does leave us vulnerable,” Ian Richards, global head of equities at Exane BNP Paribas, said.